-The Bachelor of Science in Interdisciplinary Studies program (BSIS) is a university-wide degree program that enables students to create interdisciplinary specialties that prepare them for careers in a world that increasingly bridges academic disciplines.
+The Bachelor of Science in Interdisciplinary Studies program (BSIS) is a universitywide degree program that enables students to create interdisciplinary specialties that prepare them for careers in a world that increasingly bridges academic disciplines.
 Students pursue two or three subject-area concentrations that represent academic interests they wish to integrate into a meaningful program.

 A four-course core offers students the intellectual tools to identify connections between their concentrations and engage in interdisciplinary problem solving.
-The interdisciplinary core is issues driven and provides pragmatic and thought provoking approaches to thinking, research, problem solving and communication.
+The interdisciplinary core is issues-driven and provides pragmatic and thoughtprovoking approaches to thinking, research, problem solving, and communication.

-Students will choose either two or three major areas of concentration.
-Areas of study may be selected from established minors offered at the University (pages 102-104 of the Undergraduate University Bulletin) or other areas to be determined in consultation with program director.
-If three major areas are chosen a minimum of 18 semester hours of study is required in each discipline.
-If only two major areas are elected the minimum requirement is 27 semester hours in each.
+Students will choose either two or three areas of concentration.
+Areas of study may be selected from established minors offered at the University (pages 112-114 of the Undergraduate University Bulletin) or other areas to be determined in consultation with the program director.
+If three areas of concentration are chosen, a minimum of 18 semester hours of study is required in each discipline.
+If only two areas of concentration are elected, the minimum requirement is 27 semester hours in each.